 The bill requires a person who is subject to mandatory education requirements as a result of certain violations of vessel laws to pay a fine of \$500.
-The bill also requires FWC to maintain a program to ensure violators are in compliance with mandatory boating safety education requirements.
+The bill also requires FWC to maintain a program to ensure violators comply with mandatory boating safety education requirements.